substratusai/substratusai.github.io/docs/quickstart.md

 <!-- THE MARKDOWN (.md) FILE IS GENERATED FROM THE NOTEBOOK (.ipynb) FILE -->

-In this quickstart guide, you will install Substratus into a Google Cloud project.
-You will then explore how Substratus can be used to build and deploy Open Source LLMs.
+In this quickstart guide, you will install Substratus into a Google Cloud Platform project.
+Then you'll explore how Substratus can be used to build and deploy Open Source LLMs.

 NOTE: Support for AWS ([GitHub Issue #12](https://github.com/substratusai/substratus/issues/12)) and Azure ([GitHub Issue #63](https://github.com/substratusai/substratus/issues/63)) is planned.
 Give those issues a thumbs up if you would like to see them prioritized.